datahub-project/datahub/docs/docker/development.md

 > Note this only removes containers, not images.
 Should still be fast to switch between these once you've launched both
 > at least once.

+### Unexpected character

+If you are using Windows WSL (with Ubuntu) and receive an error of "unexpected charadcter "." in variable name..." while executing `docker/dev.sh` it may be a permission issue.
+Try `sudo docker/dev.sh`.
+If this does not work, try moving the file `~/.docker/config.json` to `~/.docker/config.json.bak` and retry the command with `sudo`.

 ### Running a specific service

 `docker-compose up` will launch all services in the configuration, including dependencies, unless they're already